JohnVibescode/CustomizePlus-7.5/README.md

 Chort Yappage reduced version.

+Update: When risa's version drops when you hit update it should just automatically swap to theirs since the version release they have will be higher.
+Once it does can just delete my repo, rest should be done by updating.
 ----------------------------------------
 THIS IS AI MADE.
 Claude Opus 4.7 Adaptive made this with me giving it the supporting files, It was fed the outdated  C+ and Abelfreyja luna migration of it, Along with Clientstruts, Penumbra, Glamourer and Ktisis to cross reference updates and changes.
 Everything was tested on a dev DLL build before being pushed and everything works as it should.